 How This Retailer Tags 120 Million Products Per Year

 After the roll-out of Nedap's RF EAS systems in almost 2000 stores in several countries for a health and beauty retailer, Nedap was asked to develop and supply RF labels.
 We offered a complete tagging solution: employees and other parties were trained by Nedap tagging specialists, as we work with in-store tagging and DC tagging.
-We also work with the suppliers directly to ensure quick cooperation and swift adaptation.
-The RF label range includes an easily removable ‘mascara’ label, which can be used in combination with shrink wrapping.
-For this particular retailer we tag nearly 120 million products per year.
+We also directly work with suppliers to ensure quick cooperation and swift adaptation.
+The RF label range includes an easily removable 'mascara' label, which health and beauty retailers can use in combination with shrink wrapping.
+For this particular retailer, we tag nearly 120 million products per year.

 When asked about your most bizarre experience as a loss prevention manager, you will probably have enough stories to fill a book – especially in supermarkets and grocery stores where shoplifters are stuffing......